Plutus PowerGen currently has management contracts and 45% ownership of six operating sites, equivalent to 120MW (‘Rockpool portfolio’).

 A 20MW operation was built on the site of the former Toshiba television factory in Ernesettle.

-Although the Company’s sites are operated remotely and thus do not create local employment opportunities, we are keen to contribute to the communities in which our facilities are located.
-We therefore offered an undertaking to Plymouth City Council that we would provide up to £50,000 to support good causes located in the same ward as our site.
-So far we have contributed to projects relating to infrastructure, sport and education.
+Although the Company’s sites are operated remotely and thus do not create local employment opportunities, the Company is keen to contribute to the communities in which its facilities are located.
+It therefore offered an undertaking to Plymouth City Council that it would provide up to £50,000 to support good causes located in the same ward as its site.
+So far, it has contributed to projects relating to infrastructure, sport and education.

 “Thank you, this is a great opportunity for the club to move forward and create more wheelchair rugby and social activities for disabled people in the Plymouth area.” - Hawks Founder and Coach

 “The Plutus PowerGen pledge was a great boost to our project.”
 Ocean City Powerchair Football Club Chairperson